Graduate Research Funding for Ph.D. Candidates

-Successful applicants may be asked to present their findings at an informal seminar sponsored by CHW and the Health Grand Challenge.
+Successful applicants may be asked to present their findings at a research symposium or seminar sponsored by CHW and the Health Grand Challenge.

 To apply, please download, save and complete the application form.
 Submit the form and accompanying application materials via email as a single PDF file, with the subject header Health Grand Challenge Graduate Research Funding Application, to chw@Princeton.EDU by November 2, 2014.

 The following materials must be included in your Research Funding application packet: